feliperdi/simpleSignIn/README.md

 # simpleSignIn
 A simple login/register interface
-This is a front-end application made using React. this is my first application.
+This is a front-end application made using React and javascript. this is my first application.
 It's was made to be simple as possible.
 The user is able to perform login or register as a user using a valid email.

 ### Status: complete.